heremaps/here-aws-sar/README.md

 ### Weather

-Note: the Weather API is not available by default.
+Note: The Weather API is not available by default.
 Please contact the [here.com Sales Team](https://developer.here.com/contact-us#contact-sales) for more information.

 An example of an HTTP GET request to HERE API: